tinymce/tinymce-docs/plugins/a11ychecker.md

 ### I2 - Alt text filename

-**Rule description:** This rule checks that the `alt` attribute text of the image is not the filename of the image.
+**Rule description:** This rule checks that the `alt` attribute text of the image is not the same as the filename of the image.

 #### {{pluginname}} rule details - I2